Driver licences in Australia: Interstate travel

 Interstate visitors are permitted to travel on their current Australian or New Zealand licence.
 They must obey the local road rules of that state.
 The differences in state laws have generated much confusion to visiting drivers, with many pushing for uniform federal road rules.

-Interstate visitors on their L or P plates must follow the license conditions set of their home state rather than conditions placed upon license-holders of the state which they are visiting i.e, a driver holding an SA provisional license who is visiting New South Wales is able to legally drive at 100 km/h, whereas a NSW provisional driver is restricted to 90 km/h.
+Interstate visitors on their L or P plates must follow the licence conditions set of their home state rather than conditions placed upon licence-holders of the state which they are visiting i.e., a driver holding an SA provisional licence who is visiting New South Wales is able to legally drive at 100 km/h, whereas a NSW P1 driver is restricted to 90 km/h.

 Drivers who move interstate must apply for a new driver's licence within three to six months of moving depending on the state they are moving to.
 Unless a driving test is required, there is no charge for a conversion from a current interstate licence.
 Usually, licences are converted in the same day, to the same or equivalent class, or, in the case of the conversion of a non-GLS licence to a GLS system, a P1 or P2 licence is issued, depending on the length of time that the holder of the licence has been driving.
 The licence may need to be confirmed by obtaining a letter from the interstate licence issuing authority (on their letterhead) confirming the licence details (including first issue date) and status.

 Drivers moving states may be eligible to upgrade their licence class, due to the varying age rules that apply in each state.
 For example, a Victorian learner driver who moves to NSW may be eligible to sit the driving test to obtain a P1 licence.
 However, drivers who are under 18 will not be able to obtain the same licence class in Victoria, where one must be at least 18 to do so.
 Another example is a Victorian over 25 moving to Tasmania, SA, QLD or WA will be able to obtain a full licence after having held their Ps for 12 months in Victoria despite the fact that the probationary period for over-21-year-olds in Victoria is 3 years.